MightyCall Mobile MightyCall Mobile AppGoogle Play

 Why we picked it

-Net2Phone seems to know that it is lesser known, so it tries to make up for this – successfully – with much lower prices than many competitors, as well as providing all of the classic features you have come to expect from internet phone companies, and then some, such as 7-digit dialing and company directory, which are not as common.
+Net2Phone seems to know it is less well-known.
+They try to make up for this with much lower prices than many competitors, as well as providing all of the classic features you have come to expect from internet phone companies, and then some, such as 7-digit dialing and a company directory, which are not as common.

 Best for

-Net2Phone is solidly best for medium sized businesses, as they seem built around medium sized offices (or at least workers of that number who may be spread out over a geographic distance).
+Net2Phone is best for medium-sized businesses, as it seems built for medium-sized offices (or at least workers of that number who may be spread out over a geographic area).

 Features